 When my friends asked me to share my tips for staying healthy during summer road trips, I couldn’t wait to get started.
 As luck would have it, I had a road trip already scheduled to Detroit so the timing was perfect to not just write about my experience but to show my Instagram followers exactly what I did to stay healthy on my trip.

 If you missed those Insta-Stories, no worries.
 Here is my list of 9 Tips for Staying Healthy During Road Trips:

 Book Accommodations with a Kitchen:

 Hands down, one of the easiest ways to keep your nutrition on track while traveling is to book a hotel room or rental unit with a kitchen.
 Even if you can get your hands on a mini fridge, you’re one stop ahead of the game.

 Whether it’s a yoga mat, an exercise band or even your favorite workout app on your phone, a little pre-planning can pay off big when you’re on the road.
 Even if you can carve out just 10 minutes, three times a day, to sneak in a yoga workout or do body weight workouts at the park or in your hotel room, you’ll feel so much better when you get home knowing you stayed active while away.

-Instead of hitting up just any gas station, I always recommend fueling up at Kroger so that you can run into the store to stock up on healthy, portable snacks for the road.
-From fresh fruit to granola bars to cashews and more, Kroger not only offers a wide variety of options but you’ll also find that the prices are quite affordable (and way better than anything you’ll find in an airport!)
+Instead of hitting up just any gas station, I always recommend fueling up before you leave so that you can run into the store to stock up on healthy, portable snacks for the road.
+From fresh fruit to granola bars to cashews and more!

 Get Your Zzz’s: